 The west end of this site (downstream, formerly known as Site 10.0L) was previously repaired and woody vegetation was planted on the waterside edge of the berm.
-This planting appears to have reduced the rate of erosion as it has not progressed significantly since 2015.
+This planting appears to have reduced the rate of erosion as it has not progressed significantly since 2016.
 Observations indicate the cobble and the finer particles on the surface of the berm continue to erode, exposing some of the underlying riprap.
+At the downstream end of the site, some of the larger rocks delineating the pedestrian access ramp have been displaced and settled on the lower bank.
 This appears to be the result from primarily pedestrian and recreational activity.
 However, this condition is largely aesthetic and the structural component appears to be intact.
 The repair appears to be holding up relatively well, however it is highly correlated to the amount of pedestrian use at the site.
 The District has historically performed minor maintenance in the area to stabilize the pedestrian path.

-LAR RM 8.8 Right - This site was previously studied by the Sacramento River Bank Protection

-Project as the "Site 5 extension" (Lower American River - Site 5 Extension, US Army Corps of Engineers, prepared by HDR, March 2002).
+LAR RM 8.8 Right - This site was previously studied by the Sacramento River Bank Protection Project as the "Site 5 extension" (Lower American River - Site 5 Extension, US Army Corps of Engineers, prepared by HDR, March 2002).
 Consideration should be given to repairing the scalloping at this site to reduce the rate of erosion.
 Consideration should also be given to taking action over the entire reach to preserve the berm, equestrian trail, and existing mature vegetation.
-No visible progression of erosion or undercutting on vertical banks was observed during the inspection, and it should be noted that the vegetation cover appears to be similar to the 2015 inspection.
+No visible progression of erosion or undercutting on vertical banks was observed during the inspection, and it should be noted that the vegetative cover appears to be similar to the 2016 inspection.
 Due to the high level of recreational activity at this site, a cross section survey of the entire reach was performed by MBK in March 2013.
 Subsequent surveys could be performed as needed to monitor the rate of erosion and degradation of the bank.

 LAR RM 7.5 Right - Erosion at this site does not threaten the integrity of the levee due to the width of the berm.
 Planting woody vegetation on the bank may reduce the rate of erosion and should be considered.
 The width of the berm is substantial (greater than 100 feet) at this site.
 However, the apparent erodability of the exposed soils could lead to significant erosion during a high flow event, although it is not anticipated to erode the entire berm in one flood event.
 Armoring the bank with biotechnical measures such as brush mattress, willow waddles or brush boxes (all supplemented with plantings) should be considered to preserve the berm and bike trail.
-Erosion at this site does not appear to have progressed since the 2015 inspection.
-Vegetative cover also appears to be similar to 2015.
+Erosion at this site does not appear to have progressed since the 2016 inspection.
+Vegetative cover also appears to be similar to 2016.